Mahamurahti/Wolt-Frontend-Assignment-2021/README.md

 # Setup

 Easiest to install with Node and React.
-Run the command "npm start" when you have the correct folder selected ( /wolt-frontend ).
+Run the command "npm start".
 The live server will open to ( http://localhost:3000/ ), where you can review the result.

 # Overview